-Effective as of the annual meeting, a total of 17 directors serve on our board.
+Effective as of the annual meeting, a total of 16 directors serve on our board.
+T. Michael Glenn resigned from his position on the board effective December 31, 2012.
 There are three classes of directors.
-Assuming that all of our nominees for director are elected, after the annual meeting there will be six directors in Class 1, five directors in Class 2 and six directors in Class 3.
-The current term of office for our Class 1 directors expires at the 2012 annual meeting, while the current term of office for our Class 2 directors expires at the 2013 annual meeting and the current term of office for our Class 3 directors expires at the 2014 annual meeting.
+Assuming that all of our nominees for director are elected, after the annual meeting there will be five directors in Class 1, five directors in Class 2 and six directors in Class 3.
+The current term of office for our Class 2 directors expires at the 2013 annual meeting, while the current term of office for our Class 3 directors expires at the 2014 annual meeting and the current term of office for our Class 1 directors expires at the 2015 annual meeting.